microsoft/dicom-server/docs/how-to-guides/blob-migration.md

    1. This will duplicate any new DICOM files uploaded to both old and new format as you continue to use your service during the copying operation.
 2. Follow steps in [With Service Interruption](#with-service-interruption), but feel free to continue using the service.

-**Note: If in case there are any issues or questions during migration, you can post your questions or issues in the [DICOM Server GitHub Discussions](https://github.com/microsoft/dicom-server/discussions/1561) page.**`
+> **Please post any questions or issues encountered during migration in the related [GitHub Discussion](https://github.com/microsoft/dicom-server/discussions/1561).**